openvinotoolkit/docker_ci/dockerfiles/README.md

 ----------------

 * Custom image with CPU, iGPU, VPU support
-We prepared Dockerfiles for custom development OpenVINO™ from source.
+You can use Dockerfiles from the `build_custom` folders to build a custom version of OpenVINO™ from source code for development.
 To learn more, follow:
   * [Build custom Intel® Distribution of OpenVINO™ toolkit Docker image on Ubuntu 18](ubuntu18/build_custom/README.md)
   * [Build custom Intel® Distribution of OpenVINO™ toolkit Docker image on Ubuntu 20](ubuntu20/build_custom/README.md)